Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• I - definition of patients with a high risk of organic dyspepsia according to anamnestic, clinical and available laboratory data.
-Direction for urgent gastroenterological examination.
+• I - identification of patients at high risk of organic dyspepsia based on anamnestic, clinical and available laboratory data. referral for urgent gastroenterological examination.

 • II - elimination or correction of etiological factors and pathogenetic mechanisms of functional dyspepsia in a group of children with a low risk of organic dyspepsia.

-• III - determination of the form of functional disorders of the digestive tract in accordance with the classification.
+• III - determination of the form of functional gastrointestinal disorders in accordance with the classification.

-Among the diseases that make up the group of organic dyspepsia in children, the most important is peptic ulcer of the stomach and duodenum; the prevalence of this disease is 1 per 1000 population aged 0 to 14 years.
-Among young children, cases of peptic ulcer are rare, in the age group 4-9 years, the prevalence does not exceed 0.4%, and among adolescents, the incidence of peptic ulcer disease reaches 3 per 1000.
-The more rare causes of organic dyspepsia in childhood are chronic cholecystitis and pancreatitis, gallstone disease (SCI), diverticulitis of the gastrointestinal tract.
+Among the diseases that make up the group of organic dyspepsia in children, the most significant is gastric ulcer and duodenal ulcer; the prevalence of this disease is 1 per 1000 of the population aged 0 to 14 years.
+Among young children, cases of peptic ulcer are isolated, in the age group of 4-9 years, the prevalence does not exceed 0.4%, and among adolescents, the incidence of peptic ulcer reaches 3 per 1000.
+Rarer causes of organic dyspepsia in childhood are chronic cholecystitis and pancreatitis, cholelithiasis (cholelithiasis), gastrointestinal diverticulitis.

-Clinical diagnosis of these diseases is not an easy task even for an experienced gastroenterologist, but exacerbations, and even more complications, are accompanied by very vivid symptoms, in the literature referred to as anxiety symptoms.
+Clinical diagnosis of the listed diseases is not an easy task even for an experienced gastroenterologist, however, exacerbations, and especially complications, are accompanied by very vivid symptoms, referred to in the literature as anxiety symptoms.

 Symptoms